New physics in the $ZZh$ vertex: One-loop contributions from a radiative seesaw model: Introduction

 We investigate the one-loop contributions of light and heavy Majorana neutrinos to the $ZZh$ vertex.
 Our results indicate that $CP$-conserving effects can reach values of order $10^{-3}$, potentially comparable to the projected sensitivities of future lepton colliders, whereas $CP$-violating contributions, found to be quite suppressed, turn out to be of order $10^{-15}$.\\

 This paper is organized as follows.
-In Section~\ref{ZZhvertex}, we introduce the Lorentz-covariant parametrization of the $ZZh$ vertex and then present the analytic one-loop calculation of new-physics contributions to the anomalous couplings that characterize such an interaction.
-In Section~\ref{estimations}, we present our numerical analysis and discussion on the anomalous couplings.
+In Section~\ref{ZZhvertex}, we introduce the Lorentz-covariant parametrization of the $ZZh$ vertex and then present the analytic one-loop calculation of new-physics contributions to the anomalous couplings (ACs) that characterize such an interaction.
+In Section~\ref{estimations}, we present our numerical analysis and discussion on the ACs.
 Our conclusions are presented in Section~\ref{summary}.